smebizdev/tpp-reference-server/README.md

 #### GET Accounts for a user (Account and Transaction API)

 We have a hardcoded demo user `alice` in [mock server](https://github.com/OpenBankingUK/reference-mock-server).
 To access demo accounts for this user please setup the following `ENVS` (already configured in [`.env.sample`](https://github.com/OpenBankingUK/tpp-reference-server/blob/master/.env.sample).

+There is a second hardcoded user `kate` with password `lookingglass`, for the purpose of testing one user with consent and one without.

 ```sh
 curl -X GET -H 'Authorization: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx' -H 'x-authorization-server-id: aaaj4NmBD8lQxmLh2O' -H 'Accept: application/json'  http://localhost:8003/open-banking/v1.1/accounts